gemc/docs/webPage/source/documentation/generator/lund.rst

              This randomizes the vertexes around (VX, VY) = (2, 3)cm A gaussian with sigmas (SX, SY) = (0.2, 0.1)cm are used, rotated 22 degrees around z.

-- RANDOMIZE_LUND_VZ:
+- **RANDOMIZE_LUND_VZ**:

 Randomizes the z vertexes using, in order: Z shift, DZ sigma.
 By default the randomization is relative to the LUND vertex values.
 If the third argument "reset" is given, the vertexes are relative to VZ=0.

-           - example 1:  -RANDOMIZE_LUND_VZ="-3*cm, 2.5*cm" ";
+           - example 1:  -RANDOMIZE_LUND_VZ="-3*cm, 2.5*cm";

              This randomizes the z vertex by plus-minus 5cm around the original LUND values, and shift it by -3cm